 We are also securing additional quantities of the PEG starting material used to manufacture Zimura from our sole source supplier.
-We are in discussions with this supplier for a long-term supply agreement for the PEG starting material, and we may not be able to agree to terms or may need to agree to unfavorable terms.
-This supplier may need to scale up its purification process in order to support supply of PEG at a commercial scale.
+We are in discussions with this supplier for a long-term supply agreement for the PEG starting material, and we may not be able to agree to terms or may need to agree to unfavorable terms in order to secure adequate supply.
+This supplier may need to scale up its purification process in order to support supply of PEG for Zimura at a commercial scale.
 We believe there are a limited number of alternative suppliers for this critical raw material, and if we need to use those suppliers, it could increase our costs and delay our manufacturing plans for Zimura.

 Each of these activities is costly, time-consuming and uncertain in outcome.
-We may not be able to successfully scale up or validate our manufacturing process for Zimura, demonstrate analytical comparability of the Zimura API manufactured through the scaled up process with the previously manufactured Zimura API, or establish the long-term stability of the Zimura drug product stored in the new vial container.
+We may not be able to successfully scale up or validate our manufacturing process for Zimura, demonstrate analytical comparability of the Zimura drug substance manufactured through the scaled up process with the previously manufactured Zimura drug substance, or establish the long-term stability of the Zimura drug product stored in the new vial container.
 The new manufacturers we have engaged or may engage in the future have not had previous experience with Zimura and there may be issues with technology transfer.
 We may need to perform additional work beyond what we currently plan to establish manufacturing and analytical capabilities sufficient to obtain regulatory approval of our manufacturing process for Zimura and to support potential commercial operations.
 If any of the foregoing events occur, it could result in delays or increased costs to support our future development and commercialization of Zimura, even if we successfully complete any required clinical trials for Zimura and obtain sufficient and favorable safety and efficacy data.

 Some of the standards of the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use, which establishes basic guidelines and standards for drug development in the United States, the European Union, Japan and certain other countries, do not apply to oligonucleotides, including aptamers.
-As a result, there are limited established generally accepted manufacturing or quality standards for the production of Zimura.
+As a result, there are limited established generally accepted manufacturing or quality standards for the production of oligonucleotides such as Zimura.
 The lack of uniform manufacturing and quality standards among regulatory agencies may delay regulatory approval of Zimura.
+Furthermore, there are a limited number of contract manufacturers with experience manufacturing oligonucleotides, which may limit our ability to find and use alternative manufacturers.

 The manufacture of gene therapy products is complex with a number of scientific and technical risks, some of which are common to the manufacture of drugs and biologics and others of which are unique to the manufacture of gene therapies.
-As previously disclosed, we identified an issue with one of the starting materials used to manufacture our IC-100 product candidate, which delayed our timelines for that program.
+As previously disclosed, we identified an issue with one of the starting materials used to manufacture IC-100, which delayed our timelines for that program.
 We have limited experience with gene therapy manufacturing and are dependent on our third-party contract manufacturers and sole source suppliers.